trongdang10/mlops-project/README.md

         6. Updating components in `src/mlProject/components`
         7. Updating the pipeline in `src/mlProject/pipeline`
         8. Updating `main.py` to run all stages in sequence
+    - Along each stage, tracking with DVC will be created.
 6. Update `prediction.py` to make predictions using the trained model from `stage_04_model_trainer.py`.
-7. Finally, integrate Training- and Prediction-pipeline into `app.py`, which will perform training and prediction on an web app
+7. Finally, integrate Training- and Prediction-pipeline into `app.py`, which will perform training and prediction on an web app.
         *note*: `@app.route('/train',methods=['GET'])` will re-execute the training pipeline, which will be used for the prediction.

 **General note:** This project does not perform Exploratory Data Analysis because the main purpose is to show the ml traning pipeline and to show its deployment on an web app.